CultClassik/kubernetes-my-way/README.md

 * Installs etcd, controller and node components
 * Creates haproxy container on the vbox host to serve as the k8s API proxy

+# Individual plays
+All plays in the "plays" folder will perform the actions for individual components i.e. vbox host, etcd hosts, nodes, controllers.

 ------

 Health checks need to be setup with the API server at https://127.0.0.1:6443/healthz